 As I read about the crisis, one statistic jumped out at me.
 About half of the water is used to grow animal feed, largely alfalfa, a very thirsty crop.
 And most of that goes to feed cows.
 It occurred to me that if we were all vegetarians, there would be no water shortage on the Colorado.
 There would be lots of water for everybody.

 Everyone knows by now that supplying ourselves with protein via meat is ridiculously inefficient.
-It takes about 25 kilos of plant protein to produce one kilo of meat protein, about 10 for a kilo of pork protein and about five for a kilo of chicken protein.
+It takes about 25 kilos of plant protein to produce one kilo of beef protein, about 10 for a kilo of pork protein and about five for a kilo of chicken protein.

 Its environmental harm is frightening.
 Seventy-five percent of all agricultural land is used for animal production even though it only provides a third of global protein.